paffon/Beautiful-Liar/README.md

 (256, 123)

-Nice to see that these biggest liars are all powers of primes:
+Nice to see that these biggest liars are all (almost) powers of primes:

 2401  =7  ^ 4